 Even if you have your own home or savings - or if you're already claiming certain benefits - you may still qualify for more.
-So before you read this guide, why not check and see?
+Why not check and see?

 Age UK's online benefits calculator is free and confidential and it can help you find out what you may be entitled to.